bunsanweb/bunsanweb/readme.md

 Each event publisher on the Internet has asymmetric key pairs and their identities are based on the public key.
-All events are `PUT` with sign by the keys, then events verified its sign with publisher key are valid on anywhere for processing.
+All events are signed by their key when they are `PUT` onto `hashnet` therefore events are considered valid based on this signature.

 On the `hashnet`,
 everyone has the range of the valid events as its center is themselves.